In the guide

 EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires feed businesses to be approved or registered with their local authority, as appropriate, and they must not operate without such registration / approval.
 See the Food Standards Agency website for how to apply for approval or registration and see below for exemptions.
 Transporters and hauliers of feed will generally require registration rather than approval.Back to top

 There are some farm-related activities that fall outside the scope of the legislation.
-For further information on these activities please see 'Feed hygiene for farmers & growers'.
+For further information on these activities please see 'Feed hygiene for farmers and growers'.

 It should also be remembered that if a feed business is registered or approved in accordance with EU Regulation (EC) No 183/2005 for a particular activity, then that activity may cover the feed business for the transport of feed and feed products.
 For example, a manufacturer of compound feeding stuffs registered under activity 'R4' would not need to additionally register under 'R8' as a transporter of feed and feed products as this activity would be covered by the scope of the registration relating to the manufacturer's premises.
 For further information on approval and registration activities please refer to the FSA link above.Back to top

-The Annexes to EU Regulation (EC) No 183/2005 (please scroll down the linked web page to see the Annexes) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.
+The Annexes to EU Regulation (EC) No 183/2005 (see the link in 'Key legislation' below) set out various standards that feed businesses must comply with, including those that are carrying out the activity of transporting feed.

 For transport and haulage operations involved at the level of primary production of feed and the following associated operations, the provisions of Annex I apply: